 …Honest and real relationships not afraid to explore, dig, question and be transformed over time.
 We increasingly are seeing the absolute reality of the Trinity’s relationship with each other in the Godhead.
 And even more amazing, is the reality that this same depth of relationship is offered to each of us not only with God, but with one another.
 We passionately want to experience this personally.
 However, we also want to share and encourage others with the same.

 …The absolute worth and significance of both men and women in building God’s Kingdom.
 Regardless of function or expression of ministry, men AND women have been fashioned by God to bring diversity, giftedness, richness, creativity and wisdom to each and every part of God’s Kingdom, including leadership and equipping.
-Both were created by God with immense worth, both are part of Christ’s body being redeemed by His death and resurrection, and both are given access to God’s heart and His Throne by the grace supplied by Jesus Himself.
+Both were created by God with immense worth, both are part of Christ’s body fully redeemed into relationship by His death and resurrection, and both are given access to God’s heart and His Throne by the grace supplied by Jesus Himself.

 …The equipping and empowerment of others through the offering of our lives.
 Resonating deep within our hearts is the consuming desire to share what we have apprehended from God for the promotion of others in their own walks.
 And while we certainly enjoy the actual ministry aspect, we hold more significant the impartation to others so that they are equipped to walk out their destiny and affect their world.